 - The law does not apply to jobs with unsupervised access to children under 16, individuals with developmental disabilities or vulnerable adults

 Watch videos in English, Spanish, Vietnamese, Somali, and Mandarin.Watch Now

 Employer extensions available on request

-Upon the written request of an employer, the Director of the Seattle Office for Civil Rights has the authority to extend the implementation date of the Job Assistance Ordinance for a reasonable amount of time, to provide the employer time to make the necessary changes to their employment systems or forms.
+Upon the written request of an employer, the Director of the Seattle Office of Labor Standards has the authority to extend the implementation date of the Job Assistance Ordinance for a reasonable amount of time, to provide the employer time to make the necessary changes to their employment systems or forms.
 The employer must submit a request to the Director in writing and provide: a description of the changes necessary for compliance with the Ordinance; a process for adopting the changes; and a timeline for implementation.

 The Director will review the request and respond in writing within ten business days.
 Requests for extensions should be directed to:

 Dylan Orr, Director